 This 4-ingredient Easter Oreo Bark is packed with delicious goodies and so easy to make, you'll find yourself bringing it to all of your springtime parties and gatherings!

-I also love pastels, so this season's color palette is totally on point for me.
-I could happily drown in a sea of pastel decor and baked goods.
-And cookies.
 I'm sparing you any true Peeps recipes this year, but when Oreo sent me a package of their Peeps Oreo Cookies, I knew I had to work them into an Easter bark recipe immediately.

-How to Make Easter Oreo Bark
+🍫 How to make Easter Oreo bark

 If you can't find the Peeps Oreo cookies (I believe that as of 2020, they have sadly been discontinued), you can replace with any flavor, whether it's one of Oreo's spring versions or just the plain old classic Oreo cookie.